-Of the 35 students who have received their PhDs since 2009, 29 (83%) have gone on to academic jobs or post-doctoral fellowships in universities.
-Sixteen of these graduates currently hold tenure-track jobs.
+Of the students who have received their PhDs since 2009, 17% have secured jobs in fields including publishing, speech-writing, the law, and professional editing.
+The remaining 83% have gone on to academic jobs or post-doctoral fellowships in universities.
 This includes tenure-track positions at Stanford University, Cornell University, City College of New York, Case Western Reserve University, St. Mary’s College of Calgary, and University of Rochester.
-The remaining 6 students (17%) have secured alternative-academic (alt-ac) careers such as publishing, law, and editorials.